Kunlong1994/lab3/Lab-05.md

 To submit your lab, clone this repository -- and include all files / images / code that is requested!

 ## Laser Cutting
-Laser cut cardboard to make your useless box in the Maker Lab.
+Laser cut cardboard to make your box in the Maker Lab.
 1. Download a vector editing program like [Inkscape](https://inkscape.org) (free) or [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) (free for 30 day trial).
 4. On [this page](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/tree/2019Fall/Lab5), download all files.
 2. Open the laser cutter template file for the Box in your vector editing program.